Piyushchopde/Interview-Q-A-For-devops/Kubernetes/Kubernetes_therotocal_QA.md

 What are annotations use for in Kubernetes and how are they different from labels and selectors
  Answer:  Non-identifying metadata (e.g. contact info).
 Almost like comments You can't select based on annotations.
 You can select based on labels.

+What is RBAC ?
+- Role-based access control (RBAC) is a method of restricting network access based on the roles of individual users

 What is port-forwarding?
  Answer: You make a link between a port on your Mac or PC (localhost) and a port on a pod.